Tanmay4803/SheSafe/README.md

-# SHESAFE: Empowering Safety Through Technology
+# SheSafe: Empowering Safety Through Technology

 ![SHESAFE Logo](/logolink.jpg)

-## 🚀 About SHESAFE
+## 🚀 About SheSafe

-SHESAFE is an innovative safety solution designed to address the varying levels of emergency situations faced by students, particularly in college and university settings.
+SheSafe is an innovative safety solution designed to address the varying levels of emergency situations faced by students, particularly in college and university settings.
 By integrating advanced technologies and fostering a community-driven approach, SHESAFE ensures a safer environment for all.

 ## 🌟 Features